-1st Step: Initialization

-- 2nd Step: Prepare Geometry It first gets the geometry from another file (a stl file here).
+- 1st Step: Initialization The converter between physics and lattice is set in this step.
+The parameters for the simulation setup are chosen here, too, if they have not already been set at the beginning. - 2nd Step: Prepare Geometry It first gets the geometry either from another file (a stl file here) or from defining indicator functions.
 Then it creates a mesh from that, and prepares the geometry required.
 This consists of classifying voxels with material numbers, according to the kind of voxels they are: an inner voxel containing fluid ruled by the fluid dynamics will have a different number than a voxel on the inflow with conditions on its velocity.
 For these tasks the function prepareGeometry is called.
-Some examples and applications which use a rather simple geometry skip this step. - 3rd Step: Prepare Lattice Then the converter between physics and lattice is set and the dynamic too afterwards.
+Some examples and applications which use a rather simple geometry skip this step. - 3rd Step: Prepare Lattice The lattice dynamics are set here.
 The kinds of dynamics are chosen between the different implementations.
 These possibilities depend on force acting or not, the single relaxation time (BGK) used or the multi relaxation time (MRT), the simulation dimension (it can also be a 2D model), a compressible or incompressible fluid considered, and the number of neighbouring voxel chosen.
 The boundary condition initialisation is done in order to enable any kind of them.
-The lattice is then defined in the function prepareLattice, with the boundary condition choices for every material number, and for which materials number dynamics are applied.
-It only defines the kind of boundary (like Bouzidi, bounce-back, velocity, or pressure) but not the profile function itself - 4th Step: Main Loop with Timer The timer is initialized and started, then a loop over all time steps iT eventually starts the simulation during which the functions setBoundaryValues, collideAndStream and getResults (step 5,6 and 7 respectively) are called repeatedly until a maximum of iterations is reached or the simulation has converged.
+The lattice is then defined in the function prepareLattice, with the boundary condition choices for every material number, and for which materials number which dynamics are applied.
+It only defines the kind of boundary (like Bouzidi, bounce-back, velocity, or pressure) but not the profile function itself. - 4th Step: Main Loop with Timer The timer is initialized and started, then a loop over all time steps iT eventually starts the simulation during which the functions setBoundaryValues, collideAndStream and getResults (step 5,6 and 7 respectively) are called repeatedly until a maximum of iterations is reached or the simulation has converged.
 At the end the timer is stopped and the results are printed.

-- 5th Step: Definition of Initial and Boundary Conditions The first of the three important fuctions called during the loop, setBoundaryValues, puts into practice the boundary functions' values.
+- 5th Step: Definition of Initial and Boundary Conditions The first of the three important functions called during the loop, setBoundaryValues, puts into practice the boundary functions' values.
 In some applications it needs to refresh them during each time step, in others they stay the same during the whole simulation and the function doesn't need to do anything after the very first iteration. - 6th Step: Collide and Stream Execution Another function collideAndStream is called each iteration step, which performs the collision and the streaming step.
 If more than one lattice is used, the function is called for each of them separately. - 7th Step: Computation and Output of the Results At the end of each iteration step, the function getResults is called, which creates console output, .gif files or .vtk files of the results at certain timesteps.

 This structuration is the very same in every OpenLB simulation, only the choices made are changing the simulation: every real modification is done in the called functions, to prepare the geometry, the converter, the lattice, and the boundary profiles.
-Every change has to match to the OpenLBs implementation, so new models might need changes or adds in the source code.
-For example, the classes defined in the code are always issued from a mother-class and have to match to the inputs functions, which may sometimes lead to unexpected issues to solve.
+Every change has to match to OpenLB's implementation, so new models might need changes or adds in the source code.
+For example, the classes defined in the code are always issued from a mother-class and have to match to the inputs' functions, which may sometimes lead to unexpected issues to solve.